|Title:||Former Head Coach|

 Wheaton has won at least 20 games in eight of the last 16 seasons and have won 15 or more games for 16-straight seasons.
 From 1999-2009, the Lyons finished the regular season in first place in the New England Women's and Men's Athletic Conference (NEWMAC) – a span of 11 years – and have captured the tournament crown in seven of the past 15 seasons.
-They have reached the NEWMAC Tournament semifinal round 16 years in a row.
+They have reached the conference tournament semifinal round in all 18 years with Reis at the helm.

 Wheaton owns the second-longest conference unbeaten streak in NCAA history (all divisions and genders), having reeled off 91 matches over eight years (October 17, 2000 - October 11, 2008) without a defeat.
 In 1997, the Lyons won the NEW 8 Tournament championship before the name change to the NEWMAC.
 Reis also helped Wheaton capture three-straight regional championships from 2002-04 and Eastern College Athletic Conference (ECAC) Tournament titles in 1999 and 2013.

 Following his team's success in 2004, Reis was named NSCAA New England Coach of the Year and NEWMAC Coach of the Year.
 Reis has been named coach of the year by the NSCAA and the NEWMAC on three occasions each, and he has also garnered New England Women's Intercollegiate Soccer Association (NEWISA) Coach of the Year accolades four times.
 Through fundraising efforts, Reis and the Lyons traveled to Portugal in 2008 and Barcelona in 2011.

 A scout for the Portuguese women's national team and a former Massachusetts Youth Soccer Association (MYSA) state staff instructor, Reis was the head coach in 2005 of the Boston Renegades Women's Team in the USL W-League.
 The team featured NCAA Division 1 level players, US National Team members (including current USWNT player Becky Sauerbrunn and former USWNT player Angela Hucles) and top international talent.
 He also coached the 1996 F.C.
 Greater Boston Bolts U20 women's soccer club to the United States Youth Soccer Association (USYSA) national finals and the 2000 Spirit of Massachusetts U15 girls' team to a State Cup title.